 Transpower owns and operates the National Grid – or high voltage transmission network – that carries electricity around the country.
 This network includes over 12,000 km of transmission lines and 170 substations.

-These transmission lines and substations transport bulk electricity (up to 220,000 volts) from where it is generated (by companies like Meridian Energy and Mighty River Power) to cities, towns and some major industrial users (like New Zealand Steel).
-It also connects with smaller lines companies (like Vector) who package and deliver that power to the doorsteps of New Zealand’s homes and businesses.
+These transmission lines and substations transport bulk electricity (up to 220,000 volts) from where it is generated (by companies like Contact Energy, Meridian Energy, Genesis Energy, Mercury Energy, and Trustpower) to cities, towns and some major industrial users (like New Zealand Steel and the Tiwai Point Aluminium Smelter).
+It also connects with smaller lines companies who package and deliver that power to the doorsteps of New Zealand’s homes and businesses.

 As a transmission company and State-Owned Enterprise (as of 1994), our role is to build, operate and maintain the grid, and does not include generating, owning or selling electricity.
 Generators and lines companies pay us to use our assets, but by the time the power gets to your home or business we make up just a small proportion of your electricity bill – on average around 9%.